 Useful tutorials!
 I know few people who know how to use this custom fields WP.
 It would really be great especially if this actually offers great SEO benefit to the authors.
 At least their hardwork will pay off.

-Awesome tip, man.
+Hi Hesham, Awesome tip, man.
 Very useful for multi author blogs and this makes author profile even better.
+Thanks for sharing.

 I am trying to free some time to write more information about building multi-authors blogs, so I needed to publish some basic posts that I will use to link at while we go more advanced.